What is Erectile Dysfunction?

 Is Erectile Dysfunction Treatable?

 - Diseases: Diseases such as diabetes, kidney disease, chronic alcoholism, multiple sclerosis, atherosclerosis, vascular disease, and neurologic disease account for about 70 percent of ED cases.
 Between 35 and 50 percent of men with diabetes experience ED.
+Low testosterone is often found in men with erectile dysfunction but has not been proven to be a cause of ED.

 - Lifestyle Choices: Lifestyle choices that contribute to heart disease and vascular problems also increase the risk of erectile dysfunction.
 Smoking, obesity and a sedentary lifestyle are possible causes of ED.